romain-sanieres/simple_boilerplate/README.md

 - `app/` - Contains application components and pages
 - `components/` - Reusable components
 - `auth.ts` - Authentication configuration
+- `db.ts` file is used to configure and manage the connection to your database.
+Make sure to import this file in any files where you need to access the database.
 - `middleware.ts` - Middleware for route protection

 ## Deployment